Skip to content

 5. Specify tax and benefit deductions

 A payroll policy should outline what deductions will be taken from employee paychecks, including income taxes, Social Security, healthcare, and retirement contributions.
-This ensures compliance with tax laws.
+This confirms compliance with tax laws.
 For example, if a company offers a 401(k) retirement plan, employees should know how much will be deducted from their wages.

 6. Establish payroll recordkeeping guidelines